 This is the fifth facility for the company in Pune and will be operational by 2021, the company said.
 It already has a portfolio of 6,000 seats in the city.
-According to reports, the second largest single- location deal in this space was struck by
+According to reports, the second-largest coworking deal (single- location) in this space was struck by

 This is the fifth facility for the company in Pune and will be operational by 2021, the company said.
 It already has a portfolio of 6,000 seats in the city.